Mushroom Coffee: Whats All The Fuss About?

 In Norwegian, chaga is called kreftkjuke, which literally means “cancer polypore” - this is fitting, because the chaga contains plenty of Beta-D-Gluca, which has been found to boost immune system and inhibit the growth of tumor cells.

-One study has even found that Chaga extract induces selective apoptosis in humans, meaning that it targets and kills tumor cells while having no negative effect on healthy cells.
+One study has even found that Chaga extract induces selective apoptosis in humans, meaning that it targets and kills tumor cells while having no negative effect on normal cells.
 It can be used to complement cancer treatments and may have a cancer-preventing effect.
 Chaga has also been found to have antiviral properties, protecting cells from certain illnesses.

 It seems you can do your body a lot of good by having your coffee the Siberian way!